 1-Sentence-Summary: Testing Business Ideas highlights the importance of trial and error, learning from mistakes and prototypes, and always improving your offerings in a business, so as to bring a successful product to the market that will sell instead of causing you troubles.

 Building a product, advertising it, and then selling it for a profit can be quite a challenging feat.
 But many entrepreneurs make the mistake of rushing to bring their products to the market.
 They don’t do doing proper research beforehand or without doing the necessary preliminary tests.
 As such, testing products instead of being bold in the market is the first correct step towards success.

 An entrepreneur needs a team with multiple cross-functional skills that cover most competencies the business needs.
 Moreover, they’ll need an experimental mindset, which implies testing concepts over and over again.
 And a proactive attitude that enables them to look for errors and fix them.
 Being able to go over the same thing multiple times and not give up requires perseverance and an eye for detail.

-Testing Business Ideas explores a multitude of aspects regarding what implies opening up a company and coming up with an air-tight business plan that passes multiple tests.
+Testing Business Ideas by David J. Bland explores a multitude of aspects regarding what implies opening up a company and coming up with an air-tight business plan that passes multiple tests.
 The book focuses on the importance of experimenting with ideas and testing theories to overcome possible failures or challenges that may occur on the way.